Frostwithasideofsalt/Flameland3legacy/README.md

 everything else: FrostC3424

-you can use any of the assets in this game as long as you credit the asset creator.
+you can use any of the assets in this game as long as you credit the asset creator. also, see if you can find all the typos ;)